 This was followed by European settlement that also relied on the waterways to support agriculture and recreation activities.
 Council will continue to acknowledge, protect and celebrate these attributes of the local waterways.

-Council is also meeting the challenge for preservation of heritage items in the City to ensure their enjoyment and understanding of current and future generations through targeted programs, including the Fairfield Museum at Smithfield which regularly showcases a glimpse into Fairfield's past to local school groups.
+Council is also meeting the challenge for preservation of heritage items in the City to ensure their long enjoyment and understanding of current and future generations through targeted programs.